Laboratoria/ajax-api-test/README.md

 ## The Task

 Currently, there is no data validation when a movie is added through the website.
+The data is managed asynchronously through the use of a JSON-based REST API.
+Bootstrap is used as a UI framework.

+You have 3 tasks to complete:

+- Fist, you should change the UI using Bootstrap as much as you can in orter to look like this:

-Your task is to add basic JavaScript-based validation for the song title, artist, year, and genre inputs.
+- Then, the task is to add basic JavaScript-based validation for the song title, artist, year, and genre inputs.
 Submitted values must meet the following criteria:

   - All validation must be done with JavaScript/jQuery.
   - None of the fields may be blank.
   - Leading and trailing whitespace must be removed from the input.
   - The song title must have a maximum of 40 characters.
   - The song artist must have a maximum of 60 characters.
   - The year should be a positive whole integer, and must be between 1900 and *current year*, inclusive.
   - The genre must have a maximum length of 30 characters.
+  - Invalid data must not be submitted, meaning that it cannot make it through into the database or be displayed in the list of movies on the website.

+- Finally, you should implement the DELETE method using the API provided through an asynchronous request (AJAX) when clicking on each remove button of every song.